 In an interview with Science Magazine on Jan 18, the Whitehead Institute’s Melissa Gymrek discussed the re-identification methods, and the potential to protect against them.
 She concluded: “I think we really need to learn to deal with the fact that we cannot ever make data sets truly anonymous, and that I think the key will be in regulating how we are allowed to use this genetic data to prevent it from being used maliciously.”.

 I agree completely.
 We need regulations.
 Elsewhere I’ve argued that anonymity is an inadequate way to protect privacy, and that we need a balance of regulations and Privacy Enhancing Technologies.
-And it’s for this reason that I am not fatalistic about the fact that anonymity can be broken, because we have the procedural means to see that privacy is still preserved.
+And it’s for this reason that I am not fatalistic about the fact that anonymity can be broken, because we have (and will always need) the procedural means to see that privacy is still preserved.